-Like many senior travellers, we try to keep heavy bags to a minimum, so the Scootbiz allowance was fine for us.
+Like many regular travellers, we try to keep heavy bags to a minimum, so the Scootbiz allowance was fine for us.

 The airport experience

-Navigating an airport can be downright disorienting – but, once again, the Scootbiz option is ideal for seniors.
+Navigating an airport can be downright disorienting – but, once again, the Scootbiz option is ideal.

 A dedicated counter, priority check-in and boarding is all included in the fare.